Monster (musician)

 Wen Shang-yi (溫尚翊 (Wēn Shàngyì, Un Siōng-e̍k); born 28 November 1976), known by his stage name Monster, is a Taiwanese singer, songwriter, and musician.
-He is of the two guitarists and leader of the Taiwanese rock band, Mayday.
+He is the leader of the rock band Mayday and one of its two guitarists.

 Early life and education

-Monster became interested in music and the guitar while studying at the Affiliated Senior High School of National Taiwan Normal University where he also met three other Mayday members Ashin, Stone and Masa.
-He later became vice-president of the guitar society in high school and president of the Rock and Roll society at National Taiwan University during his university days.
+Wen developed an interest in music and the guitar when he was as a student at the Affiliated Senior High School of National Taiwan Normal University, where he became the vice-president of a guitar society and also met Mayday members Ashin, Stone, and Masa.
+After graduating as the valedictorian of his high school class, he attended National Taiwan University, where he became a classmate of future legislator Su Chiao-hui.
+As an undergraduate, he became the president of its rock and roll club.

 Career

 As a guitarist, he has also dabbled in album production, producing albums for Fish Leong, Della Ding, Alien Huang, Energy, Victor Wong, Jia Jia, Maggie Chiang, Fahrenheit, Jing Chang, Xiao Bing Chih and others.
 He also composed songs for many singers such as Jam Hsiao, Richie Jen and Stefanie Sun.